aszorko/COROBOREES/README.md

 ## Evaluation

-The evaluation script uses multiprocessing and are run from the command line in the virtual environment (e.g. via Slurm, see master branch for info).
+The evaluation script `CPG/run_hebb.py` uses multiprocessing and is run from the command line in the virtual environment (e.g. via Slurm, see master branch for info).
 No arguments needed.

-`CPG/run_hebb.py`:

 ## Data